 His work has been featured by Panasonic, Maxim Magazine, USA Today, Drone360, Nikon Cinema and others.

 Currently, Allen is working on a documentary film about Rolling Stones keyboardist Chuck Leavell.
-The film will feature President Jimmy Carter, John Mayer, David Gilmore, Eric Clapton and other notable musicians and dignitaries.
+The film will feature President Jimmy Carter, John Mayer, David Gilmour, Eric Clapton and other notable musicians and dignitaries.
 Filming started in early 2017 and will wrap within the next 12 months.
 The film is stretched over time so that Allen and his team can continue to work with their current clients and stars.

 Prior to his current project, Farst has left his directorial mark with regular corporate clients including Textron, Cessna, Hawker Beechcraft, Steak ‘n Shake, AGCO, Google, TUG, E-Z-GO, TextronGSE, Eaton, Carrier, ABC, ESPN, ExtraTV, United Technologies Aerospace, Rahal Letterman Lanigan Racing IndyCar/BMW and the Four Seasons Hotels.

 In the fall of 2015, Allen shot the launch video for AGCO and Google Glass.
 It showcased Google Glass being used in the farming world and how it applies to everyday manufacturing uses.
+Allen was brought back in on the second verison of Glass in 2017.

 In 2014, Allen collaborated with Nikon on a project called Life In The Fast Lane for the Nikon Cinema Series featuring his work on IndyCar driver Graham Rahal.
 It was viewed by millions around the world.